-So you’re in your twenties.
 It may feel like retirement is a lifetime away, but that doesn’t mean you shouldn’t start making preparations.
-After all, the sooner you start, the more you will save and the longer your savings will have to grow!
-Here is an easy check list to get you on the path to the retirement you may one day want:
+The sooner you start, the more you will save and the longer your savings will have to grow.
+Here’s an easy check list to get you on the path to the retirement you want:

 Your State Pension age is the earliest you can get your State Pension.
-State Pension age is regularly reviewed by the government and may change in the future, so make sure you regularly check what yours is so that you can plan appropriately.
+State Pension age is regularly reviewed by the Government and may change in the future, so make sure you regularly check yours so that you can plan appropriately.

-To help boost your Pension pot, it is important to explore the other ways in which you can save for retirement.
-A workplace pension is an easy way to start saving for later life\ and it’s never too soon to start saving into one.
+To help boost your pension pot, it’s important to explore the other ways in which you can save for retirement.
+A workplace pension is an easy way to start saving for later life, and it’s never too soon to start saving into one.
 The earlier you start, the more you’ll have when you retire.

 When you are thinking about a new job, find out about the pension scheme too and how much your employer contributes to it.
 It’s an important part of your total package.
 Some employers even match your contributions, so if you pay more in, so will they.